The Best & Worst Countries for Living Abroad

 When it comes to the Ease of Settling In Index, Türkiye ranks 40th.
 Although this is the best-performing index, it has dropped 13 places from the 27th spot in 2023.
 All of its underlying subcategories slipped in the ranking, with Culture & Welcome (42nd) and Local Friendliness (38th) seeing a respective 13- and 12-point difference in rank from 2023.
 About a third of expats (32%) are unhappy with their social life (vs. 29% globally), and a similar share (30%) say locals are generally not friendly towards foreign residents (vs. 20% globally

 Good finances can make the above challenges easier to weather.
 However, Türkiye ranks 45th for the Personal Finance Index.
 Expats are unsatisfied with their financial situation (47th) and the general cost of living (43rd).
-More than a third (35%) say their disposable household income is not enough to lead a comfortable life (vs. 30% globally).
+More than a third (35%) say their disposable household income isn't enough to lead a comfortable life (vs. 30% globally).

 Finland (51st) Is the Biggest Loser in 2024